karenzhao35/lipsyncai/README.md

-# 🔥💀 RIZZ CAM - NO CAP FR FR 💀🔥
+# 🔥💀 RIZZ-ASSIST - NO CAP FR FR 💀🔥

 Bro this app is **SENDING ME** 💀💀💀
 Take a selfie, say _"hi"_ and **BOOM** – your face starts **YAPPING** with the most **UNHINGED Gen Alpha rizz** phrases while trap beats DROP in the background 🎵🔥